sireum/v3/readme.md

 ## Installing and Running Sireum

-Sireum v3 binary distributions are cryptographically-signed if you want ensure that your copy is untampered
+Sireum v3 binary distributions are cryptographically-signed just in case you want ensure that your copy is untampered
 [read more](https://www.openbsd.org/papers/bsdcan-signify.html>).

 The digital signature can be verified using the following